Updated: Jul 29

 Since I retired, hiking is my preferred way to explore outdoor areas.
 Sedona, Arizona is the perfect place to indulge in hiking.
 It is known as the day hiking capital of the United States.
 There are many rock scrambling, steep, gravelly trails.
 If you are like me, a rolling hill trail with panoramic views has much greater appeal.
-The trails described here are appropriate for all skill levels and would be comfortable for all active retirees.
+The easy trails described here are appropriate for all skill levels and would be comfortable for all active seniors, empty nestaers and retirees.
 They all have stunning vistas.
 Some of them have spurs that add some adrenaline pumping energy to the hike, if you choose to take them.

 Things to Know Before You Hike